tobius/imagecolors/README.md

 ## Load Assets

+If you already have a photo and/or JSON color palette to use then by all means.
+Otherwise you can use the ones out of the unit test folder to get started.

 ``` bash
 [~] curl -O https://raw.github.com/tobius/colormatch/master/test/photo.jpg
 [~] curl -O https://raw.github.com/tobius/colormatch/master/test/palette.json
 ```

 ## Code

+Using this module is pretty easy, here's an example to get you started.

 ``` bash
 [~] vi test.js